-After months of compining (by critics and audience) that too many famous film or television directors were being let loose on the ENO stage with often disasterous results, it seems that the latest in the line has come up trumps.
+After months of complaining (by critics and audience) that too many famous film or television directors were being let loose on the ENO stage with often disastrous results, it seems that the latest in the line has come up trumps.
 The Times says,

 That celebrated aphorism about monkeys, typewriters and the works of Shakespeare seems to apply at English National Opera too.
 Give enough film directors enough chances to direct opera for the first time, and sooner or later one of them will produce a staging that sears itself into the memory.
 I think Terry Gilliam has just done that.